klust/LUMI-EasyBuild-user-TAU/easybuild/easyconfigs/t/TAU/README.md

 -   As this package has already wants to write in the installation directory during the configure step, it needs a custom EasyBlock (similar procedure as for PDT).

+-   The EasyBlock:

+    -   Configure options set based on:

+        -   `toolchainopts`: MPI (`-mpi`) and OpenMP (`-openmp`) support

+        -   Extra EasyConfig parameters: TAU architecture, option to overwrite `-useropt` and inclusion of OPARI2.

+        -   Dependencies that are loaded for packages where TAU can use external dependencies.

+    -   Contrary to the PDT EasyBlock, we chose to implement a build step.
+It does call `make install` though as `make` without a target is in fact equivalent to `make all` which itself is then again equivalent to `make install`.

+    -   All that the install step now still does, is create symbolic links `bin` and `lib` to the corresponding subdirectories in `craycnl`.